-EXHIBIT ARRIVAL TIME: Exhibits must be brought to the Covered Arena for judging on Saturday, August 10th.
-Judging takes place Saturday, August 10th, 2024 from 9am-12pm.
+EXHIBIT ARRIVAL TIME: Exhibits must be brought to the Covered Arena for judging on Saturday before Fair.
+Judging takes place Saturday before Fair, 2025 from 9am-12pm.
 PLEASE MAKE SURE YOU ARRIVE WITH ENOUGH TIME TO HAVE ALL OF YOUR PROJECTS JUDGED PRIOR TO 12PM.
 SOME LINES ARE LONG, SO MAKE SURE YOU ALLOW TIME FOR WAITING IN THOSE LINES.

-EXHIBIT RELEASE TIME: Exhibits will be released Sunday, August 18th, between 8:00am-12:00pm.
+EXHIBIT RELEASE TIME: Exhibits will be released Sunday after Fair, between 8:00am-12:00pm.
 CCAIS is not responsible for exhibits not picked up by set times.